Skip to main content

 What is content localization?

-Content localization is the process of adapting and optimizing your brand message to different “local” cultural and lingual contexts using a localization strategy to appeal to a target audience within the wider context of a multilingual and multicultural global market.
+Content localization is the process of adapting and optimizing your brand message to different “local” cultural and lingual contexts using a localization strategy to appeal to a target audience within the wider context of a multilingual and multicultural global market, which also means creating a multilingual website and localizing your content to the target market.

 Is content localization necessary?